amygdala/code-snippets/ml/kubeflow-argo/README.md

 <p></p>

 The workflow runs two paths concurrently, passing a different TFT preprocessing function to each ([`preprocessing.py`](components/dataflow/tft/preprocessing.py) vs [`preprocessing2.py`](components/dataflow/tft/preprocessing.py)).

+Then each model is trained, using Kubeflow's tf-jobs [CRD](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/).
+For example purposes, distributed training is used for one path, and single-node training is used for the other.
+This is done by specifying the number of *workers* and *parameter servers* to use for the training job.

 When the training is finished, both models are deployed to both CMLE and TF-Serving.
 Additionally, the the models are analyzed using [TFMA](https://github.com/tensorflow/model-analysis/), as described below.

 #### View the results of model analysis in a Jupyter notebook